 Platelet-rich plasma therapy, or PRP, is derived from a conventional blood draw.
 To create PRP, Dr. Bodnar spins down your blood sample to concentrate the platelet count.
 Injecting the PRP into your penis can improve your tissue and blood vessel health.
 PRP for ED involves the injection of your concentrated platelets into your penis.
 Research in humans suggests that it could be a safe, effective treatment for ED.

-Exosomes are used in several different therapeutic applications.
-Derived from mesenchymal placental stem cells, exosomes are a class of cell-derived extracellular vesicles containing a complex cargo of growth factors.
-Exosomes promote penile neural regeneration, smooth muscle regeneration, and reduced collagen deposits, which enhance erectile function.
+Nano-sized vesicles are used in several different therapeutic applications.
+Nano-sized vesicles promote penile neural regeneration, smooth muscle regeneration, and reduced collagen deposits, which enhance erectile function.

 Bioidentical hormone replacement therapy is an important intervention for ED that develops due to low testosterone levels.
 It can help boost sex drive as well as increase the ability to have erections.
 When diagnosed with low testosterone levels, you might be prescribed testosterone injections, gel, implants, or pellets.